 FEMA is also working with both local and federal organizations to connect tornado survivors with a variety of aid and resources, like the Small Business Administration who also has representatives at Dayton Children’s.
 Through SBA, tornado survivors could get a small interest loan to help with more long-term recovery.

 “Getting houses rebuilt, getting businesses up and running again, getting non-profits working again, getting renters able to find other accommodations,” said Dorris Evans of SBA.

 They expect the new recovery center to get busier after today.

-It is open at Dayton Children’s Child Health Pavilion, located at 1010 Valley St., seven days a week from 7 a.m. to 7 p.m.Grab the FREE WDTN News App for iPhone or Android.
+It is open at Dayton Children’s Child Health Pavilion, located at 1010 Valley St., seven days a week from 7 a.m. to 7 p.m.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.